-Suarez studied production and production at ERAM, a specialized audiovisual school linked to the University of Girona.
+Julio Suarez studied production at ERAM, a specialized audiovisual school linked to the University of Girona.
 He is the founder of the LGC Films production company.
-In 2015 he held a management workshop with the prestigious director Abbas Kiarostami.
-In February 2016 he would receive another renowned influence that has served him in his documentary works: Patricio Guzman.
-For a week he received all the guidance, from the prestigious Chilean director, necessary to carry out future work.
+In 2015, he held a management workshop with the prestigious director Abbas Kiarostami.
+In February 2016 he would receive another renowned influence that would serve him in his documentary works: Patricio Guzman.
+For a week he received all the guidance, from the prestigious Chilean director, necessary to carry out his future work.
 This influence can be perfectly observed in his last documentary work “Leo a la vida” (2017).